geewy/Cygea-Security/README.md

 The pictures used have to be changed.
 The ip addresses also has to be settled so that you application will be able to join your server and database.

+The stop of an aplication's download to analyse it or before its installation is not pushed here.

 ### Todo

 * Comment properly the code
-* Stop the download of an application to analyse it or before its installation
+*